 Photos should be taken from the exact same viewing location during each occurrence monitoring visit.
-Typically, this location is at the edge of the sampling area looking toward the rare plant population.
+Typically, this location is at the edge of the sampling area looking toward the rare plant population; alternatively, the photo can be taken at the center of the sampling circle.
 Use a tripod with an elevation/bubble feature if possible, and avoid using camera zoom features unless exact zoom level can be recorded.